testxio/testx/README.md

 	- add(funcs) - makes the functions passed as the only argument available to the current test run context; adding a function with a name that already exists will overwrite the implementation of that function; the *funcs* argument can be
 		- object containing custom function
 		- parameterless function that returns a functions object
+- *parsers* - the functions extension end point; this object has two attributes and both are functions
+	- get(fileExtension) - returns the parser object associated with this file extension; if no *fileExtension* is passed the raw parsers object is returned;
+	- add(parser, [extensions]) - adds (installs) a parser for the given (an optional) array of file extensions.
+If extensions parameter is present the parser will be associated with these file extensions as well as the file extensions declared by the parser itself (see parser interface below).
+The parser object has to implement the following properties:
+		- parse(script) - parse the script (string) and return an executable **test** script (JSON object);
+		- parseFile(scriptFile) - parse the script file (string) and return an executable **test** script (JSON object);
+		- name - string; name of the parser;
+		- version - string; version of the parser;
+		- extensions - array of strings; supported extensions by this parser.

 	Functions are invoked using the context resolution syntax, i.e. {{functionName}} (in the Excel sheet) will invoke the function *functionName*.
 Currently only functions without parameters are supported.